 Purpose and Effect of Primary Coverage Criteria.
 The Primary Coverage Criteria are designed to allow Plan benefits for only those Interventions that are proven as safe and effective treatment.
 Another goal of the Primary Coverage Criteria is to provide benefits only for the less invasive or least risky Intervention when such Intervention would safely and effectively treat the medical condition, or to provide benefits for treatment in an outpatient, doctor's office or home care setting when such treatment would be a safe and effective alternative to hospitalization.
 Finally, if there is more than one effective Health Intervention available, the Primary Coverage Criteria allow the Plan to limit its payment to the Allowance or Allowable Charge for the most cost-effective Intervention.
-Regardless of anything else in this Plan, and regardless of any other communications or materials a Member may receive in connection with the Plan, the Member will not have coverage for any service, any medication, any treatment, any procedure or any equipment, supplies, or associated costs UNLESS the Primary Coverage Criteria set forth in this Section are met.
-At the same time, bear in mind that just because the Primary Coverage Criteria are met does not necessarily mean the treatment or services will be covered under the Plan.
+Regardless of anything else in this Plan, and regardless of any other communications or materials a Member may receive in connection with the Plan, the Member will not have coverage for any service, any medication, any treatment, any procedure or any equipment, supplies, or associated costs UNLESS the Primary Coverage Criteria are met does not necessarily mean the treatment or services will be covered under the Plan.
 For example, a Health Intervention that meets the Primary Coverage Criteria will be excluded if the condition being treated is a non-covered treatment excluded by the Plan.
-As explained in the preceding Section, the Primary Coverage Criteria represent one category of six general coverage criteria that must be met for coverage in all cases.
-The Primary Coverage Criteria are as follows:
+As explained in the preceding Section, the Primary Coverage Criteria are as follows: